-ADVANCED II Riders will be asked to walk, perform sitting trot, and canter both ways of the arena in a group, perform a halt, large circles and reverse direction.
+ADVANCED I Riders will be asked to ride around the arena in a group at the ways of the arena in a group, perform a halt, large circles and reverse direction.
 English riders will also be asked to post trot.
-Riders must be able to ride independently.